-We consider many factors in assessing the collectability of its receivables due from its customers, such as the age of the amounts due, and the customer's payment history and credit-worthiness.
-An allowance for doubtful accounts is recorded in the period in which uncollectability is determined to be probable.
+We consider many factors in assessing the collectability of our receivables due from our customers, such as the age of the amounts due, the customer's payment history and credit-worthiness.
+An allowance for doubtful accounts is recorded in the period in which loss is determined to be probable.
+We routinely evaluate the collectability of accounts receivable of each customer on a specific identification basis.
+At the time when we become aware of circumstances that may impair a specific customer's ability to meet its financial obligations, we record a specific allowance against amounts due, and thereby reduces the net recognized receivable to the collectible amount.
 Accounts receivable balances are written off after all collection efforts have been exhausted.